MariusCausemann/brain-PVS-SAS-transport/readme.md

 `snakemake --profile ex3`

+#### Installation and basic set-up (for dummies, e.g. for prototyping)

+Make sure that you have conda installed e.g. via:

+1. Download and install conda from miniforge (https://conda-forge.org/download/)
+2. In a terminal, run `$ ~/miniforge3/bin/conda init`
+3. and run `$ conda config --set auto_activate_base false`

+First time around, create the conda environment from the .yml file:

+`conda env create -f environment.yml`

+Then activate with

+`conda activate pvs_transport_env`

 #### Brain and vasculature imaging data

 Image data were downloaded from Hodneland et al, PLOS Comp.
 Bio, 2023 (https://doi.org/10.1371/journal.pcbi.1007073) and placed under data/.
 These data include: